jofraley/Hacking_JavaScript/labs/jsapi/style_simple_popup/lab.md

     "dojo/domReady!"
   ], function(Map, MapView, FeatureLayer, PopupTemplate, ClassBreaksRenderer, SimpleFillSymbol, Legend) {
   ```
-3. reate the map and define the symbols and ClassBreaksRenderer for the Block Groups
+3. Create the map and define the symbols and ClassBreaksRenderer for the Block Groups
   ```javascript
    ...
   var map = new Map({